 This is really discouraging for beginners, you get a lot of conflicting advice and you’re not really sure where to start or what to believe.

 There's also a lot of content out there with very confusing mystical wording and a lot of gatekeeping, claiming that you need to do it a certain way or you're doing it wrong.

 I don't consider myself an expert on the subject, but I've been through a journey with meditation in these last years and feel like I found relative success with it.
 So I’d like to share some of the things I've learned.

 There are multiple understandings of meditation depending on who you ask.
 I like to define meditation as a practice to become more "aware".

 We're all aware, all the time, if I asked you if you were aware, you would probably say yes, you don't really have to think about it to realize that you're aware.
-If you replied that you were not aware, the fact that you know you're not aware, makes you aware.

 The difference of a normal state and a meditative state is our degree of awareness, most of the time our attention is focused on our thoughts.
 We tend to get lost in our minds, and we start identifying ourselves as these thoughts that the mind creates, and we suffer with them.

 We forget that we're not these thoughts, they shouldn't affect you, because we're just aware of them.

 Anxiety and curiosity were the main reason I started meditating, and after doing it on and off for a few years, I started to realize that meditation is a lot more than a tool to used to relax or help you with emotional issues.